On groups of units of special and one-relator inverse monoids: Introduction and summary of results

 It is natural to ask whether the assumptions of Theorem \ref{thm:Usandwiched} are perhaps always satisfied, or at least always in the case of one-relator presentations.
 The answer to this is negative, and in order to show this we give a general construction in Section \ref{sec:Construction} which we then apply in Section \ref{sec:applications} to demonstrate the following: \begin{itemize}[leftmargin=5mm,itemsep=1mm] \item There exists a one-relator special inverse monoid whose group of units is not one-relator (with respect to any generating set). \item There exists a finitely presented special inverse monoid whose group of units is not finitely presented. \item There exists a one-relator special inverse monoid with finitely presented group of units, and finitely generated but non-finitely presented submonoid of right units. \item There exists a one-relator special inverse monoid whose submonoid of right units is not a free product of the groups of units and a free monoid (this follows from the previous point). \end{itemize} Also, using these results, at the end of Section~\ref{sec:applications} we will present several results which show the close relationship between the question of finite presentability of the groups of units units of special one-relator inverse monoids, and an open problem of Baumslag \cite[page 76]{Baumslag73} which asks whether every one-relator group is coherent.
 In particular we show that the problem of proving coherence of all one-relator groups is equivalent to the problem of showing that the group of units of an $E$-unitary one-relator special inverse monoid is always finitely presented.

 Throughout the paper, the decompositions of relators into invertible pieces play a pivotal role, and we discuss them in their own right in Section \ref{sec:Benois}.
-We show that, unlike the situation in one-relator monoids, for general special monoids there is no algorithm to compute the decomposition into minimal invertible pieces.
+Applying a result of Narendran et al. \cite{Narendran91} we observe that, unlike the situation in one-relator monoids, for general special monoids there is no algorithm to compute the decomposition into minimal invertible pieces.
 The existence of such an algorithm for one-relator special inverse monoids remains open.
 However, we present an algorithm which does compute a decomposition into invertible pieces.
 The decomposition computed by this algorithm is always at least as fine as that computed by the Adjan overlap algorithm, and, in fact, in all the examples known to us in the one-relator case, including the O'Hare monoid $\OHare$, it computes the decomposition into minimal invertible pieces.